 ' English has a pre-eminent place in education and in society.
 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
-Literature, especially, plays a key role in such development.'
+Literature, especially, plays a key role in such development.'(National Curriculum 2014)

-Reading is the vital link for children to become confident writers.
+We believe that reading is the vital link for children to become confident writers.
 We use high quality texts and follow a text-based teaching approach throughout the school to engage our learners.
-The books chosen offer opportunities to develop empathy and can aid philosophical enquiry, as a means of developing the spoken language requirements through debate, drama and discussion using the issues raised through, and within, the text.
-A love of reading feeds into a passion for writing and of course children cannot write until they can speak, so the role of speaking and listening, rehearsing and developing vocabulary is crucial to development of English skills.
+The books chosen offer opportunities to develop empathy and can aid philosophical enquiry and development of the spoken language requirements through debate, drama and discussion using the issues raised through, and within, the text.
+By placing books at the core, we allow teachers to use the text as the context for the requirements of the national curriculum.

 'Reading and writing float on a sea of talk' (Britton, 1971).

 At St. George's the development of talk underpins all learning.
 Through targeted teaching of vocabulary and key knowledge, we aim to develop pupils who speak with confidence and clarity.

 Through working together, in pairs and in small groups, children learn to:

 Develop the language and social skills needed for cooperation and collaboration

 Use exploratory language to try out ideas